 Topped by the Sacre Coeur Basilica, Montmartre is the highest Paris hill at 130 meters.
-Rural until 1900, Montmartre became famous in late 1800ies with the arrival of artists such as Renoir, Van Gogh, Picasso.
+Rural until 1900 (picture), Montmartre became famous in late 1800ies with the arrival of artists such as Renoir, Van Gogh, Picasso.

-In spite of the affluence of tourists from all over the world, Montmartre still keeps its village-like atmosphere, which sets it apart in Paris busy city.
+In spite of the affluence of tourists from all over the world, Montmartre still keeps its village-like atmosphere, which sets it apart in busy Paris.
+More Paris sighseeing districts.

 Sacre Coeur is the most famous Montmartre sight and a flagship Paris monument.
 It is also a vibrant catholic church.
-See detailed information on Sacre Coeur.
+More information on Sacre Coeur.

-Walk around in Montmartre and you will discover gardens, steep streets and splendid Paris views.
-Watch for Place du Tertre, Place des Abbesses, Bateau Lavoir, Montmartre Museum and Montmartre vineyard (see map of Montmartre).
-See our Montmartre walking tour.
+Walk around in Montmartre and discover gardens, steep streets and splendid Paris views.
+Watch for Place du Tertre, Place des Abbesses (picture), Bateau Lavoir (picture), Montmartre Museum and Montmartre vineyard (picture).
+See map of Montmartre.
+Try our Montmartre walking tour.

 Montmartre is very crowded during weekends.
 Go there early on weekdays.
 To best appreciate Montmartre, choose your hotel near Rue des Abbesses (see Paris map), a lovely shopping street and the heart of Montmartre Parisians love.

 Paris metro: Abbesses station on line 12, and Anvers station on line 2.
-From Anvers station, walk to Montmartre funicular station (5 minutes) and ride funicular up to Sacre Coeur (see Montmartre map below).
+From Anvers station, walk to Montmartre funicular station (5 minutes) and ride funicular up to Sacre Coeur (picture).
+See Montmartre map below.

 The many painters on Place du Tertre are ready to sketch out your face, a nice souvenir of Paris.